-Rarity - only structure of this scale in the area, imposing setting at entrance to Braywick Park

-Historic Interest - once known as Staverton Lodge after family who lived locally since Tudor era at Stroud Manor in Holyport.
-From 1970's used as prep school for boys 7-15 aimed at preparing Naval recruits.
-In 1970's building taken over by Winbury School, well regarded public school in Maidenhead since 1900's.
-This school closed in 2011 and the building has since been in use as a restaurant/carvery.
+Rarity - only structure of this scale in the area, imposing setting at entrance to Braywick Park Historic Interest - once known as Staverton Lodge after family who lived locally since Tudor era at Stroud Manor in Holyport.
+It has been used as a school and as private accommodation over the years, and since 2011 the building has been in use as a restaurant/carvery.
 Architectural interest - Neo-classical facade with pediment, brick built with stone over window lintels and coins on main frontal structure.
 Windows on southern extension are bricked over reflecting practice with much older buildings.
-Upper-storey windows to front are four over four panes and appear original

-Landmark status - clearly visible from Braywick Road main thoroughfare into town centre.

-Bridge Road A4: The Parade SL4 8NA Riverside Ward
+Upper-storey windows to front are four over four panes and appear original Landmark status - clearly visible from Braywick Road main thoroughfare into town centre.
+Bridge Road A4: The Parade SL4 8NA Riverside Ward (M7/25)

 Set back from main A4 with significant grass verge with mature trees.
 Group value - parade of shops with accommodation over.

 Rarity - Unusual for shops of this vintage to have survived and it is the only group of shops of this type west of Town Centre in Riverside.
 Shop fronts are of varying design and age but the overall structure is intact.
 Eight separate shops are operational comprising convenience stores, pharmacy, funeral directors and food outlets plus derelict bank property.
 Structure is of red brick, possibly locally sourced, with raised pediment at centre of the structure and stone cornice capping the brick.
 Windows in flats over shops are replacement units and not all consistent in design.
 Brick facade announcing "the Parade" with ornamental cornice present above.

-Chauntry Road Nos 4-18 SL6 1TS Oldfield Ward
+Chauntry Road Nos 4-18 SL6 1TS Oldfield Ward (M8/25)

 Group value - Terraced cottages of uniform style and construction.
 Bounded on their Western edge by a substantial, older detached property of Mock Tudor style, these cottages copy that style but are of later construction.
 They do not appear on the 1900 map of the area.
 The cottages are unusual in the area noted for large detached properties in the main.
 Architectural interest - Properties have red clay tile roofs, probably locally sourced material and all feature leaded light windows with attractive use of bay windows and porches.
-White stucco finish with timber beams typical of Mock Tudor design

-Clare Road 3-29 SL6 4DW Boyn Hill Ward
+White stucco finish with timber beams typical of Mock Tudor design Clare Road 3-29 SL6 4DW Boyn Hill Ward (M9/25)

-Architectural interest, rarity - Brick walls feature recessed panels above a plinth course with a corbelled cornice above, topped by sculpted terracotta coping stones.
-Solid square brick pillars with substantial Regency-style pier caps in matching terracotta are interspersed and form gateways
+Architectural interest Brick walls feature recessed panels above a plinth course with a corbelled cornice above, topped by sculpted terracotta coping stones.
+Solid square brick pillars with substantial Regency-style pier caps in matching terracotta are interspersed and form gateways Rarity The detailing of these brick walls, which are largely well preserved, is highly unusual.
 Group value - these walls form the frontages of many properties on both sides of the eastern end of Clare Road, defining the attractive look of the neighbourhood.

-Clare Road Cottages 41-99 SL6 4DW Boyn Hill Ward
+Clare Road Cottages 41-99 SL6 4DW Boyn Hill Ward (M10/25)

 Architectural and aesthetic interest - terrace of Victorian cottages, well preserved and with interesting brick facades in geometric patterns around porch, windows and cornice below barge boards.
 The effect is very attractive and well preserved.
 In two places in the terrace there are two different style properties built perpendicular to the terrace with large gable ends to roof projecting out beyond line of cottages.
 Ornate brickwork does extend across the gable ends however so these properties seemingly built to "break up" the terrace.

-College Road Number 31 & The Orchard SL6 6AL Belmont Ward
+College Road Number 31 & The Orchard SL6 6AL Belmont Ward (M11/25)